DolibarrLabs/dolibase/lite.md

 # 🚀 Dolibase Lite

-Lite is a micro-version of dolibase with a very small size, it only includes the basic requirements for your module(s) wich means that some dolibase features may be disabled or may not work until you add the required dolibase file(s).
+Lite is a micro-version of dolibase with a very small size & few components, it includes only the basic requirements for your module(s) wich means that some dolibase features may be disabled or may not work until you add the required dolibase file(s).

 The below graph shows the dolibase lite structure & files: